-Both Google and GPS state wrongly that it takes hours to get to Mungo – it is a 1.5 hour drive from Mildura, please contact the lodge for update of road conditions and travel time.
+Both Google and GPS state wrongly that it takes much longer to get to Mungo – it is a 1.5 hour drive from Mildura, please contact the lodge for update of road conditions and travel time.

 Head to the far south western corner of New South Wales to Mungo National Park and you’ll feel like a time traveller.
 This archaeological wonderland is located 110 km from Mildura and can be accessed via road, plane or helicopter.